 Australia Day restrictions and closures

-Boat owners taking to the water for the City of Perth Australia Day Skyworks on 26 January 2019, are advised to be aware of special restrictions for Perth Water on the day.
+Boat owners taking to the water for the City of Perth Australia Day Skyworks on 26 January 2020 are advised to be aware of special restrictions for Perth water on the day.

-The Department of Transport's Marine Officers controlling the on-water activities for the event recommend that boat owners complete a thorough check of safety equipment on board their vessel and ensure it has the correct combination of navigation lights.
+Department of Transport's Marine Officers controlling the on-water activities for the event recommend boat owners complete a thorough check of safety equipment on board their vessel and ensure navigation lights are working.

 For additional information such as where to go and how to get there visit the City of Perth Australia Day Skyworks website.

-An 8 knot speed limit will be in place from the Narrows Bridge to Causeway Bridges including all of Perth Water from 3:00 pm on the 26th January 2019 until sunrise on 27th January 2019.
+An 8 knot speed limit will be in place from the Narrows Bridge to Causeway Bridges including all of Perth water from 3.00pm on the 26 January 2020 until sunrise on 27 January 2020.
 This excludes the existing 5 knot speed restricted area on the Perth side of Heirisson Island.

-- There will be a 300 metre exclusion zone around the firework barges and pontoons within Perth Water from 6:00 pm on the 25th January 2019 until 08:00 am on the 27th January 2019.
+- There will be a 200 m exclusion zone around the firework barges and pontoons within Perth water from 6.00 pm on the 25 January 2020 until 8.00 am on the 27 January 2020.

-Swimming is prohibited from 3:00 pm on 26 January 2019 until sunrise on 27 January 2019 in Perth Water between the Narrows Bridge and the Causeway Bridges.
+Swimming is prohibited from 3.00 pm on 26 January 2020 until sunrise on 27 January 2020 in Perth water between the Narrows Bridge and the Causeway Bridges.

 While it is not a requirement for all vessels to be fitted with a radio, boats fitted with one are asked to: